Fully Energy-Efficient Randomized Backoff: Slow Feedback Loops Yield Fast Contention Resolution: Technical Overview

 \paragraph{Why these terms?} There are three main features of the state of the system that are captured by the potential function: the number of packets, the contention, and the size of the windows.
 (Note that these are not independent, as larger windows correspond to lower contention.)
 Roughly speaking, when there are many active packets, potential should be high, and when there are no packets, the potential should be 0.
 The $\first(t)$ term captures this idea directly by counting the number of packets.

 The $\second(t)$ term is chosen so that the expected change to $\second(t)$ in a slot is proportional to the contention.
 When the contention is high (and the slot is most likely to have a collision), in expectation $\second(t)$ decreases proportional to the contention (due to the update rule on noisy slots).
 On the other hand, when the contention is low (and the slot is most likely to have silence), $\second(t)$ increases proportional to the contention.
-Overall, this is pretty great: when contention is high, $\second(t)$ is likely to decrease by a lot.
-When contention is low, there is a small expected increase, but that increase is counterbalanced by the (small) expected number of packet successes reflected in $\first(t)$.
+Overall, this is good news: when contention is high, $\second(t)$ is likely to decrease by a lot.
+When contention is low, there is a small expected increase in $\second(t)$, but that increase is counterbalanced by the (small) reduction in $\first(t)$ in expectation due to packet successes.
 Choosing $\alpha_1 > \alpha_2$ makes the net effect a decrease.

 Finally, the $\third(t)$ term allows us to cope with the situation that the contention is low but some packets in the system have large windows (e.g., there is a single packet with a very large window).
 As it is likely to take a long time for the packet to succeed, the potential should be high. $\third(t)$ is roughly the expected time for a packet with window $\wmax$ to decrease its window size to a constant if all slots are silent.
 The analysis then needs to show that any increases to $\third(t)$ are counterbalanced by decreases in the other terms, ensured by $\alpha_1 > \alpha_2 > \alpha_3$.